Higgs pair production in gluon fusion to higher orders in Higgs Effective Field Theory: Double Higgs Production

-\\ The contributions highlighted in blue in Table~\ref{tab:classification} have been evaluated in ref.~\cite{Buchalla:2018yce}, where the authors studied the contribution to di-Higgs production of the $\mathcal{L}_{\kappa}$ Lagrangian up to NLO QCD in the chiral counting.
-We build upon these results and extend them by calculating the missing contributions originating from $\delta \mathcal{L}$.
+Some representative Feynman diagrams of contributions that we include in our calculation, together with their $N_{\chi}$ scaling are displayed in Fig. \ref{Di_Higgs_HEFT_diagrams}.
+The contributions highlighted in blue in Table~\ref{tab:classification} have been evaluated in Ref.~\cite{Buchalla:2018yce}, where the authors studied the contribution to di-Higgs production of the $\mathcal{L}_{\kappa}$ Lagrangian up to NLO QCD in the chiral counting and we extend these results by calculating the missing contributions originating from $\delta \mathcal{L}$.
 For convenience, we parameterize the di-Higgs production cross section, differential in the invariant mass $m_{hh}$ of the Higgs pair, as